DCC-BS/bs-translator-frontend/README.md

 - **Document Export**: Download translations as Word documents
 - **Multilingual Interface**: Available in English and German
 - **Drag & Drop Support**: Easy file upload with visual feedback
+- **Guided Onboarding Tour**: Built-in walkthrough with restart controls from the navigation bar
+- **Installable PWA**: App manifest and icons for adding the translator to devices

 ## Technology Stack